DavidDuwaer/globol/README.md

 * Conversion between them and calculations with them.
 * **Type safe**.
 An API that *works*.
 No comparing apples and oranges.
 You want to express an instant in time, a date on a calendar, a time on the clock?
 When zones come into play, they are not interchangeable.
 No longer are these concepts all thrown into one date type.
 Clearly de-obfuscated, dates & time become intuitive.
 * **Immutable**.
 * **Fail early**.
-No more `NaN`s slipping into your date objects.
+No more `NaN`'s slipping into your date objects.
 Globol checks its input, and throws errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but finding what you need with auto-complete.
 * **In-place documentation**.
 Extensive jsdoc on methods lets you help yourself without leaving your IDE.
 * ISO-8601-compliant serilization/deserialization of all data representations.